Connect with a certified trainer for free

 2. Putting ice on the outside of the ankle intermittently throughout the day

 If you have symptoms of peroneal tendonitis, make an appointment with an orthopedic specialist.
-If left untreated, peroneal tendonitis can worsen and may even lead to peroneal tendon rupture.
+If left untreated, peroneal tendon pain can worsen and may even lead to peroneal tendon rupture.

 During your appointment, your doctor will ask you to describe your symptoms and will do a physical examination of the foot and ankle.
 Your doctor will place pressure on the foot and ankle to look for tenderness and will move the foot around to check range of motion